nurularifin83/order-summary-component/README.md

 ![Design preview for the Order summary card coding challenge](https://raw.githubusercontent.com/nurularifin83/order-summary-component/main/SS%20Result.png)

-This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/solutions/responsive-order-summary-card-with-bootstrap-iwFoNFB6Nz).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents